julianobrasil/simplestaking/README.md

 # Unit Tests

-Concerning the unit tests, as the description of the exercice stated, I've just write a few tests, focused on the component tests, which I think is usually the most painfull test.
-I've write some tests for a container component (`stats-table-container.component.spec.ts`) and for a presentation one (`chip.component.spec.ts`).
+Concerning the unit tests, as the description of the exercice stated, I've just writen a few tests, focused on the component tests, which I think are usually the most painfull tests to write.
+So I've writen some tests for a container component (`stats-table-container.component.spec.ts`) and for a presentation one (`chip.component.spec.ts`).
 I've sticked to Karma in this case.

 To run the unit tests, just type `npm test` in the command line